 Entrance into the Grade 9 Programme is by application.
 An evening information session held in the late fall, highlights what the IB programme "looks like" for grade 9 students.
 All interested Grade 8 students in Northumberland County, and their parents, are invited to attend.
 Application packages are available at this session or through the IB Coordinator, either in print or electronic form.
-Applicants need to present an academic and leadership portfolio which includes: The application form, grade 7 and grade 8 report cards, and a short personal essay indicating why the student feels they are a good fit for the IB programme based on the IB learner profile.
-Additional letters of reference and evidence are optional.
-Formal acceptance into the IB Programme, is communicated in mid-February.
+Applicants need to complete the application form, as well as provide a demonstration of their IB aspirations based off the IB learner profile.
+Examples of the demonstration include but are not limited to: a short personal essay, reference letters, video message, or other.
+Formal acceptance into the IB Programme, is communicated in mid-March.
 The philosophy of CCI's IB Program is to be accessible to all interested students.